 Culture of Collegiality

 The college culture is marked by collegiality and respect for the role of others.
-This is demonstrated by the practice in which committees are co-chaired by a faculty and/or staff members and an administrator.
+This is demonstrated by the practice in which committees are co-chaired by a faculty and/or staff member and an administrator.
 The faculty or staff co-chairs are elected by the Senate Councils.
-Administrative co-chairs are appointed by the Executive Vice President or Vice President of Business Services.
+Administrative co-chairs are appointed by the Vice Presidents of Academic Affairs, Student Services, or Business Services.

 Culture of Dialogue